 And as you’ll see below, red 40 might cause serious side effects.

 If you’re concerned about artificial food coloring, again, start reading food labels.
-There’s a good chance red 40 (also called FD & C Red 40) is in the following items:
+There’s a good chance red 40 (also called FD and C Red 40) is in the following items:

 - Cocktail mix

 This is just a list of common foods and beverages with red 40.
 What these foods have in common is they are highly-processed.
 Organic or 100% all-natural items do not contain red 40.